gcallah/MiscWriting/VoiceOfCommunity/voices.md

 competition?
 For one thing, the importance of each communal voice changes as the circumstances of the society encompassing all of them changes.

-The judging the appropriate prominence of a voice, and recognizing at which times it ought to take the lead in the conversation, are pragmatic judgments heavily dependent upon the actual circumstances of the society about which the question is being asked.
+Finding the appropriate level for a voice, and recognizing at which times it ought to take the lead in the conversation, are pragmatic judgments relying upon intimate knowledge of the actual circumstances of the time and the place about which the question is being asked.
 There is no formula to be had that will eliminate the need for practical wisdom in deciding such matters.

 For instance, no society without a military community can survive entering into conflict with a society with one.
 So even pacifist